Back to Poslfit: Scrabble

 >Randy: U - +0 380 Passed turn: turn player's nickname in >...:, white space, rack from which play was passed, -, +0, cumulative score after turn passed.

 >Marlon: SEQSPO? -QO +0 268 Tile exchange: turn player's nickname in >...:, white space, rack from which tiles were exchanged exchanged tiles preceded by -, +0, cumulative score after tiles exchanged.
+If the tiles exchanged are unknown, indicate the number of tiles (1-7) instead.
+(As of version 1.3) If only some exchanged tiles are known, the unknown ones may be represented by _.

 >Ron: MOULAGD -- -76 354 Withdrawal of challenged phoney: turn player's nickname in >...:, white space, rack from which play was made, --, negative of phoney score, cumulative score before phoney played.